-Students must inform the BSGP in writing of their intent to graduate by submitting a "Notification of Intent to Graduate" form to the BREP Office for approval.
-The BREP staff in turn will send a Proposed Graduation List to OGS based on the Notification of Intent to Graduate forms received.
-The deadlines for the BREP Office to receive this notification are July 20th for Fall semester graduation, December 5th for Spring semester, and May 2nd for Summer semester.
+Students must inform the BSGP in writing of their intent to graduate by submitting a "Notification of Intent to Graduate" form to the SOMREO for approval.
+The SOMREO staff in turn will send a Proposed Graduation List to OGS based on the Notification of Intent to Graduate forms received.
+The deadlines for the SOMREO to receive this notification are July 20th for Fall semester graduation, December 5th for Spring semester, and May 2nd for Summer semester.
 Submission of this form, however, does not ensure that the student will graduate at the end of that semester.
 Graduation is dependent upon the completion of all degree requirements (including thesis and dissertation manuscripts, graduate exams and defenses, incomplete and non-recorded {NR} grades) by November 15th for Fall semester, April 15th for Spring semester, and July 15th for Summer semester.
-If a student does not complete all degree requirements for graduation in a particular semester, the student must submit a new Notification of Intent to Graduate form for graduation in a subsequent semester.
+If a student must submit a new Notification of Intent to Graduate form for graduation in a subsequent semester.
 Only students who have completed all degree requirements may participate in commencement exercises.